caseyg/awesome/TOPICS.md

 *   [Kong/insomnia](https://github.com/Kong/insomnia) - The open-source, cross-platform API client for GraphQL, REST, WebSockets, SSE and gRPC.
 With Cloud, Local and Git storage.

 *   [shaunabanana/intrigue](https://github.com/shaunabanana/intrigue) - Organize literature into ideas, fast.

-## graphql

-*   [Kong/insomnia](https://github.com/Kong/insomnia) - The open-source, cross-platform API client for GraphQL, REST, WebSockets, SSE and gRPC.
-With Cloud, Local and Git storage.

-*   [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
-Get a full TypeScript backend and admin panel instantly.
-Use Payload as a headless CMS or for building powerful applications.

-*   [apollo-elements/apollo-elements](https://github.com/apollo-elements/apollo-elements) - 🚀🌛 Use the Launch Platform 👩‍🚀👨‍🚀

-*   [hasura/graphql-engine](https://github.com/hasura/graphql-engine) - Blazing fast, instant realtime GraphQL APIs on your DB with fine grained access control, also trigger webhooks on database events.

-*   [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
-Fully open source, authentication and authorization.
-No lock-ins.
-Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
-Built in login page and Admin panel out of the box.

-*   [keystonejs/keystone](https://github.com/keystonejs/keystone) - The superpowered headless CMS for Node.js — built with GraphQL and React

-*   [ParabolInc/parabol](https://github.com/ParabolInc/parabol) - Free online agile retrospective meeting tool

-*   [redwoodjs/redwood](https://github.com/redwoodjs/redwood) - The App Framework for Startups

-*   [prettier/prettier](https://github.com/prettier/prettier) - Prettier is an opinionated code formatter.

 ## grpc